 The 4th trimester is never going to be an easy breeze so you have to make things work to your own advantage.

 If you are expecting visitors get them to help with little things around the house such as the washing up that you’ve been trying to do for the last few hours or the vacuuming.
-Never feel bad for asking.

 If you can’t make it into the shower before midday, it’s fine.
 You just had a baby and you are stilling trying to find your feet.

-Shower at anytime of the day, it really doesn’t matter.
+Shower at any time of the day, it really doesn’t matter.
 You most definitely have a free pass in this area.